ZheyuanXie/CUDA-Path-Tracer-Denoising/README.md

   online or export them from your favorite 3D modeling application.
   With approval, you may use a third-party OBJ loading code to bring the data into C++.
+  * You can use the triangle intersection function `glm::intersectRayTriangle`.

 This 'extra features' list is not comprehensive.
 If you have a particular idea you would like to implement (e.g. acceleration structures, etc.), please